jxsvoboda/sycek/README.md

 Sycek
 =====

-Sycek aims to provide tools based around a modular C language parser.
+Sycek aims to provide tools based around a modular C language frontend.
 The available tools are

   * `ccheck` a C code style checker
-  * `syc` a C compiler / static checker (stub)
+  * `syc` a C compiler for ZX Spectrum (WIP), static checker (not yet)

 Sycek is available under an MIT-style license.